gustavocabralsouza/Sistema_ControleAgricola/README.md

 </p>

 ## Languages
-[//]: # (Add the features of your project here:)
-This app features all the latest tools and practices in mobile development!

 -  **JAVA** — Java is a class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.